Undergraduate study - 2024 entry

 You will become an expert in environmental geoscience.

-You can further improve your expertise in specific areas of your choice, through your dissertation and option courses.
+You can improve your expertise in specific areas of your choice, through your dissertation and option courses.

 You will also continue to study compulsory courses that further your knowledge in environmental geosciences.